Qiniq (tribe): Oghuz tribes

 Oghuz Turks were a branch of Turkic peoples.
 In the early Medieval Ages, most of them were nomads and their political structure was tribal.
 There were 22 or 24 Oghuz tribes.
 The tribes were listed in a number of medieval books with Islamic sources calling Muslim Oghuzes as Turkmen by the 10th century.
 They were also mentioned in Oghuz legend.
 According to the myth, there were 24 tribes in two main groups.
 Each group was represented by three brothers and each brother was supposed to have four sons.
 In this classification Qiniq tribe is the descendant of Deniz Khan who in turn was in the group of Üçok.

 Etymology

-According to Islam Encyclopaedia, Kınık means "Great everywhere".
-In the 11th-century compendium of Turkic languages Dīwānu l-Luġat al-Turk, produced by Mahmud of Kashgar, the Qiniq tribe is listed first.
-However, in the list arranged by Rashid-al-Din Hamadani in the 13th century, Qiniq comes last.
-In his work Shajara-i Tarākima (Genealogy of Turkmens), Abul-Ghazi, the khan and historian of the Khanate of Khiva, mentioned the Qiniq tribe as descendants of Tengiz Khan with the name of the tribe meaning "honourable".
+According to the Islam Encyclopedia, Kınık means "Great everywhere".
+In Mahmud al-Kashgari's 11th-century Dīwān Lughāt al-Turk 'Compendium of the languages of the Turks', the Qiniq are listed first.
+However, in the list arranged by Rashid al-Din Hamadani in the 13th century, the Qiniq come last.
+In his work Shajara-i Tarākima 'Genealogy of Oghuz Turks', Abu al-Ghazi Bahadur, the khan and historian of the Khanate of Khiva, mentioned the Qiniq tribe as descendants of Tengiz Khan with the name of the tribe meaning "honourable".

-However, according to Turkologist and professor emeritus Peter B. Golden, the name comes from Turkic qın- "to long for, covet," in Oghuz qınıq- "to feel appetite, to desire ardently", or qınıq "greedy".
+However, according to Turkologist and professor emeritus Peter Benjamin Golden, the name comes from Turkic qın- "to long for, covet," in Oghuz qınıq- "to feel appetite, to desire ardently", or qınıq "greedy".
 Golden considers this one of the tribal names derived from terms expressing military power, force, and aggression (e.g. Salğur, Yagma).